geoboom/facemask-workshop/README.md

 ## Cloning this repo

 1. Open up terminal (wsl terminal for Windows) and type `sudo apt update && sudo apt upgrade`.
 This ensures you have the **latest system packages**.
-2. Run `git clone --depth 1 https://github.com/geoboom/facemask-workshop.git` to clone this repo.
+2. Run `git clone --depth 1 https://github.com/geoboom/facemask-workshop.git` to **clone this repo**.
 3. Run `ls` and you should see a folder called `facemask-workshop`.

 ## Launching `jupyter notebook`